 Time and attendance software is an add-on feature to access control security systems, offering a two-in-one solution for businesses to keep track of employee data.
-When adding the time and attendance feature to your security system, you can grant access to employees and verified individuals to enter your building, while also monitoring when they arrive and leave work.
+When adding the time and attendance feature to your security system, you can grant access to authorized persons when entering your building, while also monitoring when they arrive and leave work.
 It’s a convenient solution for both business owners and employees.
 Business owners can control who can enter the building, while also having access to arrival and departure times.

 For employees, it removes the hassle of using two separate platforms to enter and leave work.
 They can simply use their access control key to both access and clock-in at entry points, all within seconds.

 Why Bundle Time and Attendance with Access Control?